BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 **Note:** Auto-Tag uses AcoustID fingerprinting technology (powered by Chromaprint) to identify audio files by their acoustic signature.
 This provides more accurate results than filename-based searches.
 VGMdb is specifically used for video game and anime soundtracks.

+**Cancel:** Press `Escape` at any time to cancel an active Auto-Tag search.

+**Auto-Tag All:** When the Auto-Tag Scope setting is set to "All Files in List" and you are in Per-File Mode, clicking Auto-Tag will process every file in the list sequentially.
+A 1.5-second delay is applied between files for database rate limiting.
+Progress is shown in the console for each file.

 ## **Action Buttons**

 MetaEdit Plus provides five main action buttons for managing metadata: